 To address all these challenges, the Architecture Department at IRISA gathers researchers from computer science, computer engineering and electrical engineering.
 The architecture department research topics span all major subfields of computer design: optimizing compilers, high performance microarchitectures (CPU/GPUs), embedded hardware, circuit design (VLSI, FPGA), real-time systems, and wireless sensor networks.

-The department is organized in three distinct teams (PACAP, CAIRN and GRANIT) whose respective research interests are depicted in Figure 1.
+The department is organized in three distinct teams (PACAP, TARAN and GRANIT) whose respective research interests are depicted in Figure 1.
 The PACAP team focuses on High Performance computing architectures (CPU, GPUs), optimizing compilers and real-time systems.
-The CAIRN group focuses on embedded hardware platforms and design tools, whereas the Granit team topics of interest revolve around wireless sensor network and ultra-low power embedded platforms.
+The TARAN team focuses on embedded hardware platforms and design tools, whereas the Granit team topics of interest revolve around wireless sensor network and ultra-low power embedded platforms.